-But before I could find out, I also realized that I needed an incentive.
+But before I could find out, I also realized I needed an incentive.
 In addition to sharing the goal with the world, I also thought it would be appropriate to have a $10 punishment for every lapse in behavior.
-It was an updated version of the old “swear jar”, that you might have had in your home growing up or seen on TV.
+It was an updated version of the old “swear jar”, you might have had in your home growing up or seen on TV.

 A quick text to a friend arranged the punishment.
 The friend was to choose a charity (I still don’t know what charity it is) that my ‘donations’ would go to.
 And I was put on the honor system to keep track of each occurrence of the bad habit.
 At the end of a 6-week period, a donation will be made to the mystery charity.
-It could be one I’d support anyways, or it could be one that I’d prefer never to give money to.
+It could be one I’d support anyway, or it could be one I’d prefer never to give money to.
 We shall see.

-And so the challenge began that morning.
+And so the challenge began.
 It was tough at first.
 That’s why it’s called a bad habit.
 It’s easy to find yourself slipping into your old ways.
 But as the first 48 hours progressed, I noticed something remarkable.
 Most of my cussing was done in the form of exaggeration.
 It wasn’t at all necessary (not that I expected any of it to be).
 It was juvenile behaviour, and I needed to change it to be a better person.

 When you start changing your bad habits, mark down when you do the offensive activity.
 As you become more aware of your offending behavior you’ll start to notice a pattern.
 You’ll identify how ridiculous your actions are and you’ll have no choice but to come up with preferred alternatives.
 (I now say, “gosh” and “geez” a lot more.
-Turning into a real “Beaver Cleaver”, I am.)
+Turning into a real “Beaver Cleaver,” I am.)